 A Continuous Glucose Monitor (CGM) is a device prescribed to people with type 2 diabetes to help them better understand how food and other factors affect their bodies, and just like your other prescriptions, if your doctor determines that you no longer need it, your prescription will be adjusted and you won’t continue to wear it.

 That’s right.
 You won’t have to wear a CGM forever.
-As you work toward putting your type 2 diabetes into remission, you will gain knowledge, skills, healthy habits and routines that will help you return to a healthier normal you – and you may not need a CGM or most diabetes medications when you get to that point.
+As you progress through Level2, you will gain knowledge, skills, healthy habits and routines that will help you return to a healthier normal you – and you may not need a CGM as often when you get to that point.

 We’ll explain in more detail what that means.

 As you progress through Level2, your CGM use will change based on how well you are doing.
 Here’s a breakdown describing three crucial periods: